 TL,DR: I’m an experienced, professional translator, and you’ll get high quality translations from me.

 These are the languages that I can translate into.

 - Quenya Archaic, Exilic, and Gondorian dialects – Plenty of vocabulary and a mostly complete grammar.

 - Sindarin Archaic, Exilic, Doriathren, Woodelven, and Gondorian dialects- Plenty of vocabulary and a fairly complete grammar.

 - Adûnaic – Limited vocabulary and a limited grammar.

 These are the scripts that I can write with.

-Tengwar, Classical Mode (Also called Tehtar-Tengwar) Available for: Quenya, Sindarin, and English
+Tengwar, Classical Mode (Also Tehtar-Tengwar and General Mode) Available for: Quenya, Sindarin, and English.

 Tengwar, Mode of Beleriand.
 Available for Sindarin only.